What is this power?

 That there is lawlessness tells us there is law and that God has requirements.

 Originally, God gave the law to Moses for the people of Israel.
 God had chosen Israel to be a holy people and belong to him.
-He did this to keep a promise he had made to Abraham in
+He also did this to bless all the families of the earth through the promise he made to Abraham in Genesis 12:2-3:

 So why was the law given?